Time Investment: 5 Minutes

-This review is on the Laura Seibert’s New Family Photography Workbook: Get Real!
+This review is for Laura Seibert’s New Family Photography Workbook: Get Real!

 Do you dread shooting families?
 Or do you love shooting families but feel stuck in a rut creatively?